-You must study this course for the full year to continue in Stage 2.
+You must complete A before B and study this course for the full year to continue in Stage 2.

 Big Ideas: Chemistry sits at the intersection of all sciences and is the study of matter, its properties and how/why substances interact.